vyos/vyos-documentation/docs/contributing/build-vyos.rst

 Accel-PPP
 ^^^^^^^^^

-First clone the source code and checkout the appropriate version by running:
+First, clone the source code and check out the appropriate version by running:

 .. code-block:: none